-Go to the emergency room or call the local emergency number (such as 911) if a sudden change in mental status occurs.
+Go to the emergency room or call 911 or the local emergency number if a sudden change in mental status occurs.
 This may mean that another disorder has developed.

 Rosenberg GA.
 Brain edema and disorders of cerebrospinal fluid circulation.
 In: Daroff RB, Jankovic J, Mazziotta JC, Pomeroy SL, eds.
 Bradley's Neurology in Clinical Practice.
 7th ed.
 Philadelphia, PA: Elsevier; 2016:chap 88.